Vollorak/hong-kong-guide/Places.md

 ### Ocean Park ★★★

-Rather than going to [Disneyland](#disneyland), if you really need to go to a theme park, go to Ocean Park instead.
+If you'd like to go to a theme park but you don't have enough time, go to Ocean Park instead of [Disneyland](#disneyland-).
 One of the biggest theme parks in asia, it is an aquatic themed park (think Finding Dory) that also happens to have a huge number of really hardcore roller-coaster rides.
 If I remember correctly it also has the world's largest aquarium dome.
 It's actually not just marine animals though, they have other animals such as giant pandas and red pandas.

-Pandas.
-Actual pandas.
-Why the fuck would you go to Disneyland?

 Oh and if you're going during Halloween, bring a few pairs of spare trousers and pants.
 It hosts the largest Halloween event in Asia.
 The haunted houses will scare the shit out of you literally.
 I think it actually killed someone a few years ago.

+### Disneyland ★★

+It's cool that Hong Kong has Disneyland, and if you have extra time (and money, lots of money) then Disneyland is worth a visit.
+HK's Disneyland is the smallest in the world, but on the other hand this means all the rides are much closer to each other and you don't have to spend a huge amount of time walking from one attraction to the other.

 Places to Avoid
 -------------------------------

-### Disneyland

-Smallest Disneyland in the world.
-Same shit that you see in every other Disneyland in the world.
-I never understand why people want to go when they only have a few days in HK.

-OK fine it has Arendelle from Frozen there which apparently no other Disneyland has.
-But... like... is it really worth it?

 ### Observation Wheel